Michael Angelo Immenraet: Work

 Michel Angelo Immenraet painted allegorical, history, religious and genre scenes as well as portraits.
-Aside from the painting cycle in the Unionskirche, Idstein not many of his works are known.
+Aside from the painting cycle in the Unionskirche, Idstein, not many of his works are known.

-The earliest known work by him is the Double portrait of Odila en Phillipine van Wassenaer as Shepherdesses of 1661 ('Hofje van Nieuwkoop', The Hague).
+His earliest known work is the Double portrait of Odila en Phillipine van Wassenaer as Shepherdesses of 1661 ('Hofje van Nieuwkoop', The Hague).
 The portrait depicts the two young governesses of het 'Hofje van Nieuwkoop' as shepherdesses in an Arcadian landscape.
 This type of idealized representation was in vogue in the Dutch Republic at the time.

-The best-known works from his oeuvre are the series of 38 paintings, which the realized with the assistance of Johann Caspar Bencard for the ceiling of the Unionskirche, Idstein.
-The commission was given by Johann of Nassau-Idstein (1603–77) who wished to turn the existing church into a Baroque "Predigt- und Hofkirche" (sermon and court church) after the Thirty Years' War.
+The best-known works from his oeuvre is a series of 38 paintings, which he realized with the assistance of Johann Caspar Bencard, for the ceiling of the Unionskirche, Idstein.
+The commission was given by Johann of Nassau-Idstein (1603–77), who wished to turn the existing church into a Baroque "Predigt- und Hofkirche" (sermon and court church) after the Thirty Years' War.
 The Dutch painters Joachim von Sandrart and his nephew Johann von Sandrart also created paintings for the church.
 The difficulty for the artists was to create a language that corresponded to Lutheran sensitivities.
 The programme of works all represent scenes from the Bible without any depictions of saints as would typically have been the case in a Catholic church.
 The works represented the stories from the Bible as ever present, living realities.
 The Biblical figures are dressed in courtly Baroque garments.
 The painting of the "Visitation" shows Mary arriving with a servant who carries her cases on his head.
-Saint Elisabeth’s residence with its formal garden in the background resembles the Idstein residential palace of Johann of Nassau-Idstein, the construction of which was commenced in 1646.
+Saint Elisabeth's residence with its formal garden in the background resembles the Idstein residential palace of Johann of Nassau-Idstein, the construction of which was commenced in 1646.
 The subjects and the use of Baroque optical illusionism in the paintings in the center of the ceiling are intended to make the viewer look up, from altar to the back: The Transfiguration, the Elevation of the Holy Cross, The Resurrection, The Deposition, The Ascension and The Vision of St. John on Patmos.

-A number of Immenraet’s compositions for the Unionskirche were based on well-known works by Rubens.
-For instance The Wedding at Cana on the south wall is largely inspired by Rubens' painting The Feast of Herod which is in the collection of the National Gallery of Scotland in Edinburgh.
-The series of works were at the time regarded as a remarkably unique Baroque contribution to church decoration in Protestant Germany.
+A number of Immenraet's compositions for the Unionskirche were based on well-known works by Rubens.
+For instance, The Wedding at Cana on the south wall is largely inspired by Rubens' painting The Feast of Herod (which is itself in the collection of the National Gallery of Scotland in Edinburgh).
+At the time, the series of works was regarded as a remarkably unique Baroque contribution to church decoration in Protestant Germany.